-- About 2 days before cooking, start soaking the fish.
-Change the water every 6–8 hours or so.
-We did not change the water right before cooking, though.
+- About 1 day before cooking, start soaking the fish.
+Change the water every 12 hours or so, including before cooking.

 - Boil the fish until flaky and tender.
-Maybe 40 or 45 minutes.
+Maybe 40 minutes.
 Should taste somewhat salty at this point.
 Of course, if it doesn't, it's too late.

 - Boil or steam potatoes, so suitable for mashing.

 - Fry the onions in butter (or better yet, first fry diced salt pork fat, then add onions).

 - Remove any bones and skin from the cod.